Seville Cathedral

 Seville Cathedral was the site of the baptism of Infante Juan of Aragon in 1478, only son of the Catholic Monarchs Ferdinand II of Aragon and Isabella I of Castile.
 Its royal chapel holds the remains of the city's conqueror, Ferdinand III of Castile, his son and heir, Alfonso the Wise, and their descendant, King Peter the Cruel.
 The funerary monuments for cardinals Juan de Cervantes and Pedro González de Mendoza are located among its chapels.
 Christopher Columbus and his son Diego are also buried in the cathedral.

-The Archbishop's Palace is located on the northeastern side of the cathedral.

 Construction and history

 Almohad mosque (1172–1248)

 The Almohad caliph Abu Yaqub Yusuf ordered the construction of a new grand mosque for the city in 1172 on the south end of the city.
 The new mosque was dedicated in 1182, but was not completed until 1198.
-It supplanted the one built between 829 and 830 by Umar Ibn Adabbas on the site of the present-day collegiate church of Divino Salvador as the main prayer hall in the city.
+It supplanted the one built between 829 and 830 by Umar Ibn Adabbas on the site of the present-day collegiate church of Divino Salvador, as the main mosque in the city.
 Larger and closer to the city's alcázar, the mosque was designed by architect Ahmad ben Basso as a 113 × 135 m rectangular building with a surface of over 15000 m2, including a minaret and ablutions courtyard.
-Its prayer hall consisted of seventeen aisles oriented southward, perpendicular to its Qibla wall, in the manner of many mosques of Al-Andalus, including the mosque of Ibn Adabbas.
+Its prayer hall consisted of seventeen aisles oriented southward, perpendicular to its qibla wall, in the manner of many mosques of Al-Andalus, including the mosque of Ibn Adabbas.

-"Christianized mosque" (1248–1434)
+"Christianized mosque" (1248–1401)

 Shortly after Seville's conquest by Ferdinand III, Yaqub Yusuf's mosque was converted into the city's cathedral.
 Its orientation was changed and its spaces partitioned and adorned to suit Christian worship practices.
 The internal space was gradually divided into chapels by constructing walls in the bays along the northern and southern walls.
 Almost the entire eastern half of the cathedral was occupied by the royal chapel that would hold the bodies of Ferdinand, his wife and Alfonso the Wise.